What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

 \subsection{Loss Function}

 The overall objective function consists of six parts and is formulated as:

-where $L_{GGTR}$ and $L_{TCL}$ are the losses from the GGTR and TCL maps, respectively, and $L_{H}$ and $L_{\theta}$ are Smoothed $L1$ losses for Height and Angle.
-In our work, OHEM~\cite{40} is adopted for training the $L_{TCL}$, and the ratio of positive sample and negative sample areas is set to $1:3$.
+where $L_{GGTR}$ and $L_{TCL}$ are the cross-entropy losses from the GGTR and TCL maps, respectively, and $L_{H}$ and $L_{\theta}$ are Smoothed $L1$ losses for Height and Angle.
+We adopt OHEM~\cite{40} for training $L_{TCL}$, and the ratio of positive sample and negative sample areas is set to $1:3$.
+The linkage loss $L_{Link}$ is the cross-entropy between the ground truth linkage relationship of text segments and $\hat {r}$ in Eq.~\eqref{7}.